oskoss/EQ2EMu/README.md

    d.
 Always Open EverQuest2.exe to start the game, **DO NOT USE EQ2.EXE**

    e.
-Splash login account / name is one provided by Login Server or otherwise created in 'Getting Started (Server)' Step 4 below.
+Splash login account / name set your desired credentials (user/password).
+If account exists with different password the login will be rejected.

 ## Getting Started (Server)